 Just because you’re self-employed does not mean you can’t own a home!
-It is true that self-employed borrowers may have a tougher time getting approved for a mortgage because of their non-traditional income structure.
-However, there are multiple loan programs available that allow self-employed workers to get mortgage financing.
+It is true that self-employed borrowers may have a tougher time getting approved for a mortgage because of their non-traditional income structure, however, GuardHill offers multiple loans for self-employed borrowers.

 How to Show Proof of Income for Self-Employed Borrowers

 The biggest challenge self-employed borrowers face is showing proof of income.
 Often times, self-employed workers have varying annual income.
 In order to understand your average income, the lender may evaluate your business income for the past two years and use the average as your annual income to qualify you for a loan.

 The documentation required may vary depending on the type of business you own.
 Below are a few examples of some typical documentation for self-employed borrowers:

 - Two years of federal income tax returns (business and personal)

 - Profit and loss statement (if you are a small business owner)